Bioterrorism: Are We Ready? graphic explores potential bioterrorism agents and how well we are prepared to deal with a biological attack.

 A muscle-paralyzing disease caused by a toxin made by a bacterium called Clostridium botulinum.
 Foodborne botulism is the most common cause of infection.

-Most rapid appearance of symptoms
+6 hours – The most rapid appearance of symptoms

-Symptoms of foodborne botulism
+Symptoms of foodborne Botulism

 - Double vision